Technosorcery/silver-telegram/docs/PRD.md

 **User initiates**: “Help me plan a trip to Japan in April.”

-**Assistant uses coordination** (not a predefined workflow—this is conversational mode with sub-workflow invocation):
+**Assistant uses coordination** (not a predefined workflow; this is conversational mode with sub-workflow invocation):

 1. Invoke flight search sub-workflow → collect options
 1. Invoke hotel search sub-workflow → collect options